ncphillips/truecoders.io/_page_sections/hire-cost.markdown

 subsections:
 - title: Individual Hire
   subtitle: "$50-$75 / hour"
-  fa_icon: fa-user
+  faIcon: fa-user
   body: Sometimes the best option for a small project is a single developer.
 We'll
     help you engage with the perfect developer for the job.
 - title: Team Hire
   subtitle: "$180 / hour"
-  fa_icon: fa-users
+  faIcon: fa-users
   body: Three developers at a blended hourly rate, with included QA, PM, and a supervising
     Architect.
 TrueCoders at its best.
 - title: Custom Hire
   subtitle: Call For Pricing
-  fa_icon: fa-tags
+  faIcon: fa-tags
   body: Large projects can require a large workforce.
 We'll meet your project's requirements
     with skill and efficiency.
 ---